How to Reset the Admin Password for windows 7 on ASUS

 Step 1: Run the program on a second PC and create a password reset disk

 Since your Samsung in question is locked, you will have to download and run the tool on a second machine that has Internet access.

 Launch the program, attach a blank USB device to your computer via any available USB port.
 The program also supports creating a password reset disk on CD/DVD media.

 Hit the USB device button at the bottom of the screen to begin creating a password reset disk using USB drive.

 When you see a "burning successfully" message pops up, close it, and remove the USB drive from the computer and insert the disk into your locked Samsung laptop & desktop machine.

 Since your locked Samsung computer boots from Windows 7 normally every time you turn on it, so we have to change the boot order in BIOS so as to boot from the USB drive you just created.

-Step 2: Set BIOS to boot from the password reset disk
+Step 2: Set your computer to boot from the password reset disk

 Power on your locked Samsung computer.
 Most Samsung PCs allow you to access to BIOS setup by pressing F2 on the keyboard when you see a prompt "Press [key] to enter BIOS Setup", some older PCs may use DELETE key to enter the BIOS, please look carefully at the message to see which key you need to press.